barlowtyler96/RecipesApiApp/README.md

 #### This project was created to practice data access, SQL Server, Dapper, authentication/authorization, and API developement.

-#### I used Microsoft's documentation & code examples, Stack Overflow, and ChatGPT to complete the project.
+#### I used Microsoft's documentation & code examples, and stack overflow to complete the project.
 The biggest challenge I faced was learning how to implement Azures auth systems.

 ## Technologies used:
 * Data Access Class Library